substance/legacy-docs/substance/lens_manual/content.md

     $ substance

-You can have a look at the example document by pointing your browser to `http://localhost:4000/#lens/lorem_ipsum`, view the autogenerated Lens.Article documentation here `http://localhost:4000/#lens/lens_article` or the manual `http://localhost:4000/#lens/manual`.
+You can have a look at the example document by pointing your browser to `http://localhost:4001`.

 ## Keep your local version in sync